Alive and Kickin’

 Are you looking for a some safe, gentle exercise and friendly company?
-The park pootles take place weekly throughout the summer on Wednesday afternoons and Thursday mornings.
-They are chance to meet up with others and enjoy the scenery of Buxton.
-We finish with a coffee and chat!
+The park pootles take place weekly throughout the year on Wednesday afternoons and are a gentle stroll through Buxton Pavilion Gardens.
+We finish with a coffee and chat in a local café.
 If you want to know whether the walks are for you or for more information about where we meet then please contact Connex and ask for Carol Townsend.

 Based at Buxton Methodist Church, this fortnightly group meets to enjoy all the benefits of indoor curling without the ice.
-Why not try it out – anyone can play no matter what your ability!
+Why not try it out – anyone can play no matter what your ability and it’s really fun to play!
 You can also help us by getting involved in running sessions, delivering talks about the benefits of this fun activity and taking the sport out into the local community.

 These are just a few of the activities we offer, but we’d like to hear from you if you have an idea for an activity group for over 65’s.
 Come and get involved!